brunosan/brunosan.eu/_posts/2012-07-15-Next-steps-in-Open-Data.md

 * Machine readable or human readable?
 * Do I source where I took it from, or where it actually originates?
 * Where to place the definitions of the terms I use?
 Which language?
-* Which alphabet?
+* Is it Russian or Chinese?
 (Luckily the whole world uses Arabic numbers and decimal systems.)

-...
+* ...

 When Gain developed our Index I was keen to use python, R o any reasonable tool.
 The fact is that most Economist and development